scarryhott/Kantian-IVI/REMAINING_AXIOMS_ANALYSIS.md

 ## My Recommendation

-Begin with **Option 1** to keep momentum on quantitative bounds.
-If time remains, take **Option 2** for quick cleanup and document findings for Option 3.
+Start with **Option 2**: gather the lemmas required for power iteration and draft the iteration definition.
+Use any spare time for the cleanup task (Option 1).

 ---